 Regular school attendance is not only an important part of your child's educational success, it is a mandate that is required by law per the Virginia Code 22.1-254.
 In an effort to support students in reaching their full potential and establish positive attendance habits, we encourage parents/guardians to ensure that their children are in school on time, every day.
-When parents help their children establish positive attendance habits starting in Kindergarten, these habits benefit children throughout their schooling as well as when they enter the workforce.
+When parents help their children establish positive attendance habits starting in kindergarten, these habits benefit children throughout their schooling as well as when they enter the workforce.
 Alexandria City Public Schools strictly adheres to the Commonwealth of Virginia's Compulsory Attendance Law, which requires school personnel to make reasonable efforts to contact a parent or guardian when any student is absent from school for a total of five school days or more within a given school year, when absences are without excuse and no indication has been received to verify such occurrences.
-When students have accrued an excessive amount of unexcused or unverified absences, the school social worker, along with the parent and other school support team members, must develop a plan to resolve the student's non-attendance.
-Virginia Code 22.1-262 suggests that failure to adhere to a school attendance support plan may result in very serious outcomes for students as well as parents/quardians.
+When students have accrued an excessive amount of unexcused or unverified absences, school staff, along with the parent, must develop a plan to resolve the student's non-attendance.
+Virginia Code 22.1-262 suggests that failure to adhere to a school attendance support plan may result in very serious outcomes for students as well as parents/guardians.